ajwdewit/pcse/doc/reference_guide.rst

 The engine needs a configuration file that specifies which components should be used for simulation and additional information.
-This is most easily explained by an example such as the configuration file for the WOFOST model for potential crop production::
+This is most easily explained by an example such as the configuration file for the WOFOST 7.2 model for potential crop production::

     # -*- coding: utf-8 -*-
-    # Copyright (c) 2004-2014 Alterra, Wageningen-UR
+    # Copyright (c) 2004-2021 Wageningen Environmental Research
-    # Allard de Wit (allard.dewit@wur.nl), April 2014
+    # Allard de Wit (allard.dewit@wur.nl), August 2021
-    """PCSE configuration file for WOFOST Potential Production simulation in PCSE identical to the FORTRAN WOFOST 7.1
+    """PCSE configuration file for WOFOST 7.2 Potential Production simulation

     This configuration file defines the soil and crop components that should be used for potential production simulation.
     """

     from pcse.soil.classic_waterbalance import WaterbalancePP
-    from pcse.crop.wofost import Wofost
+    from pcse.crop.wofost7 import Wofost
     from pcse.agromanager import AgroManager

     # Module to be used for water balance